buildingSMART/IFC4.3.x-development/docs/properties/a/ApplicationMethod.md

 ApplicationMethod
 =================

-State the application method used... e.g. spray, extruded
+State the application method used... e.g. spray, extruded.